This is the featured image of the Multiband Compression to Process Your Kick Drum blog article.

-Modern electronic music can’t really be imagined without a solid kick drum.
-One of the processing techniques that come to mind to most producers when mixing a kick drum is compression, especially when trying to glue the kick to the track.
+Modern electronic music can't be imagined without a solid kick drum.
+One of the processing techniques that come to mind for most producers when mixing a kick drum is compression, especially when trying to glue the kick to the track.
 However, unlike common compression, multiband compression sometimes offers more possibilities to that end.
-That will be the subject of our next tutorial.
+That will be the subject of our following tutorial.
+In our SoundBridge: DAW, we have made a short sequence including most of the elements of a full mix.
+It includes a kick drum.
+Let's have a quick listen.

 SoundBridge sequence for multiband compression